neuron-vision/shoreshnizer/README.md

 # Hebrew/Arabic semantic tokenizer utilizing root based words.
-The tokenizer assumes that most words in Hebrew and Arabic can be decomposed into a representation consisting of four subclasses of letters: Prefix, Root, Infix, and Suffix.
+The tokenizer assumes that most words in Hebrew and Arabic can be decomposed into a representation consisting of four subclasses of letters (clusters): Prefix, Root, Infix, and Suffix.
-The motivation is to utilize the unique structure of Hebrew/Arabic, where identifying the root allows clustering all other letters to "prefix", "suffix", "infix".
+The motivation is to utilize the unique structure of Hebrew/Arabic language, where identifying the root allows clustering all other letters to "prefix", "suffix", "infix" which maintains sematic information at a low dimensionality space.

 For example: